xanxer6rB/forge-kasm/README.md

-# UPDATE - Everything has now been conolidated into a Dockerfile
+# UPDATE - Everything has now been consolidated into a Dockerfile

 # How-to-Play forge-gui-desktop using linuxserver/baseimage-kasmvnc - forge-kasm